hlts2/go-json-protobuf-unmarshal-of-image/README.md

 ```

 ## Benchmark Result
-In my environment the image size per sheet is about 20 KB.
+In my environment, the image size per sheet is about 20 KB.

 The following is the result of unmarshaling multiple images.